Importing Subscriptions¶

 Before starting an import, make sure:

-- Your clubs are set up — The clubs and frequency/case size combinations you want to import customers into must already exist.
+- Your clubs are published — The clubs and frequency/case size combinations you want to import customers into must be published and fully synced with Shopify.
 See Setting Up Your Wine Club.

 - Products are prepared — The products and variants for each club must be available.
 See Preparing Your Products.